 3) The next thing it could be is a bad thermostat.
 If you have checked all the other things and nothing happens carefully disconnect the yellow wire from the Y terminal on the thermostat.
 If the unit shuts off then you have a defective thermostat and needs to be replaced.

-Whichever problem you have it is probably best to call an HVAC contractor that specializes in service to repair this air conditioner problem.
-The work usually comes with a warranty and you will get the job done right by a professional who does this kind of work day in and day out.
+Whichever problem you have it is probably best to call an HVAC contractor.
+One that specializes in service to repair this air conditioner problem.
+The work usually comes with a warranty and you will get the job done right.
+Done by a professional who does this kind of work day in and day out.
 Another word of advice.
-Don’t keep running the condenser unit when its frozen or the evaporator coil is frozen.
-You cause irreparable harm to the compressor and that costs a lot more than replacing a compressor contactor, thermostat wire, or thermostat.
+Don’t keep running the condenser unit when it’s frozen or the evaporator coil is frozen.
+You cause irreparable harm to the compressor.
+That can cost a lot more than replacing a compressor contactor, thermostat wire, or thermostat.
 Good luck.